 Healthy Athletes® is not only a program for athletes but, through training and hands-on experience at screenings, it is a program for health care students and professionals to increase knowledge of best practices in caring for people with intellectual disabilities.
 Since 1997, Healthy Athletes has discovered undetected health problems, alleviated pain and provided health services that otherwise would not be available.

 Measuring our successes

-We started the Healthy Athletes® program in 2015 and offered more than 437 free health screenings in the disciplines below.
+The Healthy Athletes® program began in 2011 and offered more than 702 free health screenings in the disciplines below.
 Since then, we've offered more than 5,385 screenings for athletes at all three state competitions and a handful of area competitions as well.

 Dentists and hygienists provide one-on-one instruction on proper teeth-brushing techniques, an oral health screening using tongue blades and flashlights (no treatment is given), and information on the value of nutrition in maintaining good oral health.

 Physical Therapists assess and record information about flexibility, functional strength and balance.
 They test flexibility of the hamstring, calf, anterior hip and shoulder rotator muscles; functional strength of the abdominal and leg muscles and balance.